Government Internet Shutdowns Have Cost $53 Billion Since 2019

 The data table also indicates the nature of any additional human rights abuses perpetrated during each internet shutdown.
 A cross indicates that the human right specified was violated during the period around the internet outage.

-For data on individual internet shutdowns, see the link to the Cost of Internet Shutdowns Tracker Data Sheet.
+For data on individual internet shutdowns, see the Cost of Internet Shutdowns Tracker Data Sheet.

 Internet Shutdowns Background 2024